• Skip to primary navigation

 How much chicken does this recipe make?

-When I am not cooking for a crowd, I typically have leftovers which I turn into chicken tacos, shredded chicken enchiladas, or a tasty chicken sandwich with secret sauce or my copycat Chick-Fil-A sauce.
-Super delicious!
+When I am not cooking for a crowd, I typically have leftovers, which I turn into chicken street tacos, sour cream chicken enchiladas, or a tasty grilled chicken sandwich with secret sauce.

 Can you freeze leftover smoked chicken quarters?